 The noninvasive Tumor Treating Fields device works by disrupting cancer cell division through low-voltage electric fields.

 It will be used in combination with chemotherapy and administered through the FDA’s Humanitarian Device Exemption Protocol for patients with unresectable, locally advanced or metastatic disease.

 The Miami Cancer Institute has joined the West Cancer Center in Memphis, Tennessee, and the Oregon Health & Sciences University as the first three centers to receive approval for its use with pleural mesothelioma.

 More than a dozen other cancer centers around the country — some mesothelioma specialty centers — are still awaiting approval.

 Could Become a Game Changer

-The FDA first approved the use of Tumor Treating Fields in 2015 for glioblastoma, an aggressive form of brain cancer.
+The FDA first approved the use of Tumor Treating Fields in 2011 for recurrent glioblastoma, an aggressive form of brain cancer.
 It is being studied today in several other diseases, including lung, pancreatic and ovarian cancers.